Table of contents

 We’ll run through everything you need to know before leaving the accounting world for good, along with the top options for you to consider.
 These range from becoming a no-code programmer (yes, really) to a teacher.
 So, make sure you stick around!

-If you’ve made a Google search for “accounting career change options” or something similar, chances are that you’re ready to make a change.
+If you’ve been searching Google for alternative careers for CPAs, or something similar, chances are that you’re ready to make a change.
 But sometimes, we find ourselves doubting our feelings and need some affirmation.
-If so, look out for the signals outlined below.

 Feeling some level of intellectual stimulation, passion, or enjoyment toward your work shouldn’t be a luxury.
 The more you enjoy what you do, the more likely you are to feel motivated enough to progress and earn more.